Living in

 • Average winter temps: 50°F

-It is also important to acknowledge and honor the crucial role of enslaved people in the early days of this campus.
-Enslaved people were sold as escheated property to help fund the establishment of UNC, and the labor of enslaved people built UNC-Chapel Hill and undergirded its operations until Emancipation.
-We acknowledge and give thanks to the enslaved people who built UNC and their descendants.
+We also recognize the role of enslaved people in the campus’s early history.
+Enslaved people were sold to fund UNC, and their labor built and sustained UNC-Chapel Hill until Emancipation.
+We honor their contributions and descendants.